 Making the Greek Salad

-To make the Greek salad, thinly slice half an English cucumber, whole green bell pepper with the seeds and stem removed, one tablespoon of fresh mint and about a half cup of feta.
+To make the Greek salad, thinly slice half an English cucumber, one whole green bell pepper with the seeds and stem removed, one tablespoon of fresh mint and about a half cup of feta.
 Put all of that in a bowl with one tablespoon of red wine vinegar, two tablespoons of olive oil, one teaspoon of dried oregano, one teaspoon of minced garlic, and the juice of half a lemon.
 Mix the salad and serve right away, or put in the fridge for an hour to develop the flavour.

 Ingredients